OWASP/www-project-developer-guide/draft/07-implementation/04-dos-donts/03-cryptographic-practices.md

 ---

-title: Implementation Do's and Dont's Cryptographic Practices
+title: Do's and Dont's Cryptographic Practices
 layout: col-document
 tags: OWASP Developer Guide
 contributors: Shruti Kulkarni
 document: OWASP Developer Guide
-order: 603
+order: 743

 ---

 {% include breadcrumb.html %}

 ### 5.4.3 Cryptographic practices

+Here is a collection of Do's and Don'ts when it comes to cryptographic practices, gathered from practical experiences.

 * The basis for usage of PKI is to address (using encryption and hashing)
 * Confidentiality